How to Write a Request for Proposal – RFP (With Template and Examples)

 Open your request by giving an overview of your company’s history.
 This should give potential contractors and vendors a better idea of what your company does and who you serve as a target market.

 Include a paragraph outlining useful background information about your company — who founded it, what product or service your company offers, what sets you apart from competitors, and where you’re located.

-One of the things that frustrates vendors and contractors interested in responding to an RFP is unclear expectations.
+One of the things that frustrate vendors and contractors interested in responding to an RFP is unclear expectations.
 When you write the RFP, strive for transparency whenever possible.
 What type of service provider are you looking for?
 Why are you launching this project?
-Reiterate your business goals, mention your strengths and where they need support.
+Reiterate your business goals, and mention your strengths, and where they need support.
 When are you proposing to start?

 What’s the date for when the project should be wrapped up?
 Give the contractor a sense of the timeline with a proposed deadline.
 Add a note for potential contractors to adjust the date and include a reason for the shift if you’re open to alternative timelines.
 This section should also include an overview of tasks and deliverables that are required for the project.

 Explain exactly what you’re looking for in a vendor

 Explain exactly what you’re looking for in potential contractors.
 What kind of communication or work ethic do you expect from the vendor?

 You’ll want to outline evaluation metrics.
 How will you ultimately determine which contractor is the best fit for this project?
 List the criteria you will consider, such as:

 - Samples and/or case studies from previous projects.

 - Responsiveness and answers to questions in the next section.